krasimir/navigo/README.md

 ### Resolving the routes

-The library resolves the routes by itself.
-There is a public method `resolve` which is called:
+The resolving of the routes happen when `resolve` method is fired which happen:

+* if you manually run `router.resolve()`
 * every time when the page's URL changes
 * if you call `navigate`
-* if you call `on` (register a new route)

 ## API